programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 advanced search that we have defined, and have done so programmatically.
 Now for the next step in the algorithm: Extract the URLs of each trial transcript from the search results HTML files.
-In the lessons that precede this one, we have worked with the printer friendly versions of the trial transcripts, so we will continue to do so.
+In the lessons that precede this one (eg, [Working with Webpages][]), we have worked with the printer friendly versions of the trial transcripts, so we will continue to do so.
 We know that the printer friendly version of Benjamin Bowsey’s trial is located at the
 URL: